 Each Scouting organization has its own unique culture, yet all of Scouting can be traced back to the radical ideas of one person.
 To see if you have the mindset necessary to succeed in Scouting, check out my article on the 9 signs you’ll be a successful scout, here.
 Now, let’s take a second to briefly recap the origins of the Scouting movement…

 A Brief History of Scouting

 The Scout movement was started by Lord Baden Powell, a past British Lieutenant General, in the year 1908.
-From that point, Scouting quickly was adopted in many countries throughout the world, the UK and United States, included!
+From that point, Scouting quickly was adopted in many countries throughout the world, including the UK and United States!

 In fact, even 100 years later, Scouting is still being adopted in some countries.
 Just in 2016, Scouting began in Myanmar.
 As of 2020, they now have over 25,000 registered scouts!

 Not only is Scouting constantly growing — it’s also evolving!
 While Scouting began as an exclusively male activity, with the Girl Scouts being a separate organization (WAGGGS), over the course of Scouting’s history, many organizations have modified their original regulations to allow girls to join.

 The Scouts BSA in the United States recently amended its own policy, making Scouting coed in 2019.
 Currently, around 4/5ths of Scouting groups worldwide accept both males and females!

 Now that you know how Scouting began, let’s learn more about how this activity continues around the world, today.
 While a full history of Scouting is outside the scope of this article, I’ve included an extremely informative documentary (54:52) below if you’re interested in learning more:

 What is the World Organization of the Scout Movement (WOSM)?